paulklemm/regression-heatmap-paper/Cover Letter.md

   * Reply
     * We agree with this argument.
 As this was also identified as major critique point by the summary review, we put much effort to include additional metrics into the analysis.
 Please see [Regression Metrics] for details on these changes.
     * Some of these features (such as f-statistic) are not comparable between regression models with different degrees of freedom.
 Hence, they are included as supplemental information in the details on demand step
-    * In contrast to the reviewers statement, we do not only focus on linear regression, but also on logistic regression.
+    * We do not only focus on linear regression, but also on logistic regression.
 This restricts the list of regression metrics used for comparisons to those shared by both regression types, such as R² or Akaike Information Criterion.
-The other features are, as mentioned before, implemented and shown as part of the details on demand
+The other features are, as mentioned before, implemented and shown as part of the details on demand.

 </i></font>